 Ms Shehnaaz Asmal-Motara

-All the info you need for applying for Research Ethics clearance in the Education Faculty can be found here.
+All the info you need to apply for Research Ethics clearance in the Education Faculty can be found here.